 - Motor coupling failure.

-6. Less operation time – Drying process requires 30 to 45 minutes for efficient killing of bed bugs.
+6. Less operation time – Drying process requires 30 to 45 minutes for the efficient killing of bed bugs.
 This time may vary slightly upwards.

 7. Climate/weather change – Change in weather within your locality alters the room temperature of a working dryer.

-High altitude regions demand more temperature due to effects of atmospheric pressure as compared to low altitude areas.
+High altitude regions demand more temperature due to the effects of atmospheric pressure as compared to low altitude areas.

 NB: Before purchasing a dryer, consider your geographical location.

 Will the Washing Machine kill Bed Bugs like a Dryer?